GPA-RAM: Grasp-Pretraining Augmented Robotic Attention Mamba for Spatial Task Learning: Experimental Evaluation

 \subsection{Implementation Details}

 The proposed GPA-RAM and the most competitive baseline are trained and tested on three RTX 4090 GPUs for the RLBench tasks.
 The training is conducted with a batch size of 24 over 99 epochs, starting with a learning rate of 0.0018, which is dynamically adjusted using the Cosine Annealing Learning Rate scheduler.
 Each task is trained on 100 demonstrations and tested four times on 25 unseen scenarios, using models from the final 30 training epochs.
 The best-performing model is selected for the final success rate comparison.
 For the ALOHA tasks, training is performed on a single RTX 4090 GPU.
 Each task is trained with 50 scripted demonstrations, and the best model during training is chosen for testing.
 Each task is tested with 50 different trials.
 Since the ALOHA dataset lacks language features, the language components in GPA-RAM are replaced with the features of the current robot arm state.
 In our implementation, we employ M2T2 \cite{yuan2023m2t2} as the grasp pose detector for RLBench tasks, which are trained in a multi-task manner.
 Conversely, for ALOHA tasks, we use ResNet \cite{he2016deep} and a single-task training approach.
-We do not consider inference time for RLBench, as it is a discrete action generation benchmark.
+We primarily report Inference Speed on the continuous ALOHA benchmark, where real-time control is especially crucial.